 Q: Have the insurance coverage requirements to waive out of SHIP changed with the new company administering it or are they the same coverage requirements as previous years?

 A: We have a new company we are working with, but the coverage requirement should be the same, as well as the process to waive out.
-If you have questions or if you have a change, please contact the DSA office, and we can work with you and with our new provider.
+If you have questions or if you have a change, please contact the Division of Student Affairs office, and they can work with you and with their new provider.